 Alterna Haircare Caviar Anti-Aging Restructuring Bond Repair 3-In-1 Sealing Serum

-A hair serum that contains vitamin c.
+A hair serum with 52 ingredients, including vitamin C.

 Overview